CDFA Healthy Soils Incentives Program, Application Assistance

 Hello and welcome to our CDFA Healthy Soils Incentives Program assistance webpage!

 The California Department of Food and Agriculture (CDFA’s) Healthy Soils Incentives Program provides financial incentives to California growers and ranchers to implement conservation management practices that sequester carbon, reduce atmospheric greenhouse gases (GHGs), and improve soil health.
 Marin RCD has created this webpage to help local producers apply to the program.
 Our Design and Implementation Page, linked here, may also be of use in planning for, or completing, your application.
-Please contact us if you need further assistance.
+If you engage in this funding opportunity and are awarded, you will be in contract with the USDA California Department of Food and Agriculture (CDFA).
+Marin RCD is here to provide application and implementation assistance along the way, but we are not the grantor.
 Thank you for joining other local land stewards in working to improve the health of our soils!

 You can sign up for email updates and review program details at CDFA’s Healthy Soils Incentives Program Website.
 Keep an eye on CDFA’s webpage for updates throughout the grant cycle.
-If and when the 2021 funding round is approved, the website will contain application instructions and resources such as Frequently Asked Questions.
+The website will contain application instructions and resources such as Frequently Asked Questions.
 On the website, you can also review archived documents from previous funding rounds to get a sense of the program.

 Find the CDFA Soil Sampling Protocols by clicking on this link.